How do I apply?

 |30 June||‘Late’ UCAS applications deadline|

-View the UCAS Applications Timeline for all deadlines and important dates in the application process.
+View the UCAS website for all deadlines and important dates in the application process.

 *UCAS accepts late applications from Home/EU students throughout the remainder of the application year, which will be accepted only at the University’s discretion.
 We do not guarantee to give late applications the same level of consideration as applications received by the normal closing date.